-Kinetics of CXCR4 Signaling.
-GPCR activation and downstream signaling kinetics have been extensively studied within the last two decades with the aid of emerging fluorescence microscopy methods.
-Unlike many other receptors (Lohse et al., 2008; Stumpf and Hoffmann, 2016), only a few studies have been published on the kinetics of CXCR4 activation and its corresponding downstream signaling processes.
+GPCR activation and downstream signalling kinetics have been extensively studied within the last two decades, with the aid of emerging fluorescence microscopy methods.
+Unlike for many other receptors (Lohse et al., 2008; Stumpf and Hoffmann, 2016), only few studies have been published on the kinetics of CXCR4 activation and its corresponding downstream signalling processes.
 Even so, using BRET studies, activation kinetics by CXCL12 and the pepducin ATI-2341 were compared.
 CXCL12 has been shown to rapidly induce $G\alpha_i$ protein recruitment to CXCR4 and lead to a full activation with a $t{1/2}$ value of approximately 32 seconds.
 The kinetics of $G\alpha_i$ protein recruitment were similar for the pepducin, although activation of $G\alpha_i$ was significantly slower (Quoyer et al., 2013).
-One study also focused on the phosphorylation kinetics of intracellular sites of CXCR4 in both HEK293 and human astroglial cells and suggested that Ser-324, Ser-325, and Ser-339 were phosphorylated rapidly by GRK6 after CXCL12 exposure, while the kinetics for Ser-330 phosphorylation were significantly slower.
-Such phosphorylation is directly involved in the association of arrestin to the receptor and hence can finely regulate CXCR4 signaling (Busillo et al., 2010).
-Another group also demonstrated that Gαi engagement to CXCR4 upon CXCL12 stimulation led to the phosphorylation of Tyr residues in the receptor via the Janus kinases 2/3 within a few seconds (Vila-Coro et al., 1999).
+One study also focused on the phosphorylation kinetics of intracellular sites of CXCR4 in both HEK293 and human astroglial cells, and suggested that Ser-324, Ser-325 and Ser-339 were phosphorylated rapidly by GRK6 after CXCL12 exposure, while the kinetics for Ser-330 phosphorylation were significantly slower.
+Such phosphorylation is directly involved in the association of arrestin to the receptor and hence can finely regulate CXCR4 signalling (Busillo et al., 2010).
+Another group also demonstrated that $G\alpha_i$ engagement to CXCR4 upon CXCL12 stimulation led to the phosphorylation of Tyr residues in the receptor via the JAK2/3 kinases within a few seconds (Vila-Coro et al., 1999).